- Apples are safe for dogs to eat – without the seeds.

 You’ll feel great knowing that the apple you give your pup is nutritious and safe for them to eat!
 Plus, it will make their breath smell better too!
 So what are you waiting for?
 Get some apples today!
 Your dog will thank you later.
 But be aware of some apple traps!
-Join the dog and apple guide below.
+Join the dog and apple guide “Can dogs eat apples?” below.

-An Apple a Day Takes the Doctor Away.
-Benefits of Apple for Dogs
+An Apple a Day Keeps the Doctor Away: Benefits of Apples for Dogs

 Can Apples Be Bad for Dogs?